IGITUGraz/live-plotter/README.rst

     backend : tkagg

-This backend Requires tkinter to be installed -- the :code:`python-tk` ( :code:`python3-tk`) package on Ubuntu/Debian
+This backend requires tkinter to be installed -- the :code:`python-tk` ( :code:`python3-tk`) package on Ubuntu/Debian